 Twitter, on the other hand, knows exactly when a Tweet has been seen in a user's timeline, so they can give a more accurate Impressions number.
 However, they can only determine if a Tweet has been viewed when it has been served by an official Twitter platform (their website and official mobile apps, for example).
 So their number can be considered the very minimum number of times it was seen.

-Utilizing both the Sent Message Performance Report in Sprout Social and Twitter's own analytics together can give you a good idea of how many times your Tweet has been seen.
+Utilizing both the Post Performance Report in Sprout Social and Twitter's own analytics together can give you a good idea of how many times your Tweet has been seen.